satish-rajnale/MicroFrontEnds/README.md

 4. **Favor Native Browser Features over Custom APIs**
 - Use Browser Events for communication instead of building a global PubSub system.
 If you really have to build a cross team API, try keeping it as simple as possible.

+Visit <a href="https://micro-frontends.org/">micro-frontends</a> for more information on micro-frontends.